School & Community Alliances

 - Program Evolution: building cultures of dance in the community beyond your front door

 If your school or organization would like to build a comprehensive, standards-based dance program (or improve or assess an existing one), we can help.
-To explore whether our approach feels right for you, consider joining us for one of our grade level-focused Lesson Studies or contact email@example.com.
+To explore whether our approach feels right for you, consider joining us for one of our topic or grade level-focused Practitioner Exchanges or contact email@example.com.

 Schools & Districts